The Issue – October 2018

 To serve clients in the best ways possible, with consultants they value each and every time.

 Bob Weis is the founder and CEO of CFOs2GO and CIOs2GO.
-He leads both the M&A and the International Practice groups that mesh traditional tax, accounting, IT and human resource consulting with innovative recruiting services that are designed to produce unmatched value for our client companies by taking care of their unique concerns.Partner: Robert Weis Practice Group: Cleantech, Financial Modeling and Analysis, Financial Services, Healthcare and Life Science, International, Mergers & Acquisitions, Real Estate Development and Construction, Small Business, Start-ups, Rapid Growth Companies and pre-IPO, Turnarounds and Crisis Management, Valuations and 409A Topics: Consulting, International Finance
+He leads both the M&A and the International Practice groups that mesh traditional tax, accounting, IT and human resource consulting with innovative recruiting services that are designed to produce unmatched value for our client companies by taking care of their unique concerns.Partner: Robert Weis Practice Group: Cleantech, Financial Services, Healthcare and Life Science, International, Mergers & Acquisitions, Real Estate Development and Construction, Small Business, Start-ups, Rapid Growth Companies and pre-IPO, Turnarounds and Crisis Management, Valuations and 409A Topics: Consulting, International Finance